Have you ever clicked “publish” on one of your blog posts only to realize that you forgot to include something important?

 3. Format your post for scanners

-To make sure that your scanning tribe still picks up on the key messages and calls-to-action in your posts, format your content for scanners before you publish your next blog post.
+To make sure that your scanners still pick up on the key messages and calls-to-action in your posts, format your content for scanners before you publish your next blog post.
 This means ditching big chunks of text, including subheadings, and leaving room for lots of white space.

 4. Add external links